 - Greater scalability: Doubling the number of containerized FRR vRouter instances per switch for north-south traffic, and now supporting up to 2,000 virtual routing and forwarding instances (VRFs) per network slice for east-west traffic.

-- Improved automation: VXLAN automated tunnel provisioning and management with end-to-end troubleshooting, now with flowtrace for deep flow visibility across the fabric.
+- Improved automation: VXLAN automated tunnel provisioning and management with end-to-end troubleshooting.

 - Enhanced network slicing: further scaling our already industry-leading slicing across the management, control and data planes for full isolation of tenants and untrusted data like IoT, and allowing completely separate management per slice with any tool.